15 Columns

 Click to expand

-We derived Euler’s equation for bucking with pinned-pinned supports (the simplest case).
-However, in many cases, columns are supported by other end conditions.
-Just as we derived Euler’s formula for bucking by solving a differential equation for the pinned-pinned conditions, the same can be done for other types of support cases.
+We derived Euler’s equation for buckling with pinned-pinned supports (the simplest case).
+However, in many cases columns are supported by other end conditions.
+Just as Euler’s formula for buckling was derived by solving a differential equation for the pinned-pinned conditions, the same can be done for other types of support cases.
 We will derive one more here.

 Let’s consider the case where a column is fixed at one end and free at the other end as shown in Figure 15.8 (A).
-Summing moments at the cut end of the free body diagram in Figure 15.8 (B) we get M=P(δ-y).
+Summing moments at the cut end of the FBD in Figure 15.8 (B) yields M = P(δ-y).

 \[ \begin{aligned} & E I \frac{d^2 y}{d x^2}=P(\delta-y) \\ & \frac{d^2 y}{d x^2}+\left(\frac{P}{E I}\right) y=\left(\frac{P}{E I}\right) \delta \end{aligned} \]

-Since the right side is not equal to zero, this equation is nonhomogeneous (note this differs from our earlier derivation for the pinned-pinned connection).
+Since the right side is not equal to zero, this equation is nonhomogeneous (note this differs from the earlier derivation for the pinned-pinned connection).
 There will be a particular and complementary solution.

 \[ y=C_1 \sin \left(\sqrt{\frac{P}{E I} x}\right)+C_2 \cos \left(\sqrt{\frac{P}{E I} x}\right)+\delta \]